zzzprojects/docs/entityframework.net/pages/model/many-to-many-relationship.md

 ## Configure Many-to-Many relationship

-The many-to-many relationship creates join table because relational database systems usually don't allow a many-to-many relationship between two tables.
-The join table will have a composite primary key consisting combination of the primary key of both tables.
+The many-to-many relationship creates a join table because relational database systems usually don't allow a many-to-many relationship between two tables.
+The join table will have a composite primary key consisting of a combination of the primary key of both tables.

 ### Code First Conventions

-Code First default convention creates the join table to handle the many-to-many relationship when a collection navigation properties are added in both entities.
+Code First default convention creates the join table to handle the many-to-many relationship when collection navigation properties are added in both entities.

  - For example, the `Book` class should include collection navigation property of type `Category`, and the `Category` class should contain a collection navigation property of type `Book`
  - It will create a many-to-many relationship between them without any configuration.